easybuilders/easybuild-docs/docs/manipulating-dependencies.md

 ## Using minimal toolchains for dependencies {: #minimal_toolchains }

-By default, EasyBuild will try to resolve dependencies using the same toolchain as the one that is used for the software being installed, unless a specific toolchain is specified for the dependency itself (see [Dependencies][dependency_specs]).
+By default, SimpleBuild will try to resolve dependencies using the same toolchain as the one that is used for the software being installed, unless a specific toolchain is specified for the dependency itself (see [Dependencies][dependency_specs]).

-Using the `--minimal-toolchains` configuration option, you can instruct EasyBuild to consider subtoolchains for dependencies in the reverse order (from the bottom of the toolchain hierarchy to the top).
+Using the `--minimal-toolchains` configuration option, you can instruct SimpleBuild to consider subtoolchains for dependencies in the reverse order (from the bottom of the toolchain hierarchy to the top).
 This can be useful to refrain from having to frequently hardcode specific toolchains in order to avoid having the same dependency version installed with multiple toolchains that are compatible with each other.
-Although hardcoding the toolchain for dependencies will work fine, it severely limits the power of other EasyBuild features, like `--try-toolchain` for example.
+Although hardcoding the toolchain for dependencies will work fine, it severely limits the power of other SimpleBuild features, like `--try-toolchain` for example.

-When instructed to use minimal toolchains, EasyBuild will check whether an easyconfig file is available (in the robot search path, see [Searching for easyconfigs: the robot search path][robot_search_path]) for that dependency using the different subtoolchains of the toolchain specified for the 'parent' software.
+When instructed to use minimal toolchains, SimpleBuild will check whether an simpleconfig file is available (in the robot search path, see [Searching for simpleconfigs: the robot search path][robot_search_path]) for that dependency using the different subtoolchains of the toolchain specified for the 'parent' software.
 Subtoolchains are considered 'bottom-up', i.e. starting with the most minimal subtoolchain (typically a compiler-only toolchain), and then climbing up towards the toolchain that is specified for the software being installed.

-Note that if a specific toolchain is specified for a particular dependency, EasyBuild will stick to using it, even when instructed to use minimal toolchains.
-Also note that as of v3.0, if no easyconfig exists to resolve a dependency using the default toolchain EasyBuild will search for the dependency using a compatible subtoolchain (the difference being that the search order is from the top of the toolchain hierarchy to the bottom).
+Note that if a specific toolchain is specified for a particular dependency, SimpleBuild will stick to using it, even when instructed to use minimal toolchains.
+Also note that as of v3.0, if no simpleconfig exists to resolve a dependency using the default toolchain SimpleBuild will search for the dependency using a compatible subtoolchain (the difference being that the search order is from the top of the toolchain hierarchy to the bottom).